9track/FlashFloppy-wiki/Error-Messages.md

   larger USB drive.
 - **31** Bad Image File: The selected image is invalid or unsupported.
+- **32** Bad HXCSDFE.CFG: The config file is invalid or unsupported.
+  Copy a fresh version to the USB drive.
+- **33** Bad IMAGE_A.CFG: The last-image file has become corrupted.
+  Delete it from the USB drive and it will be automatically recreated.
+- **34** No entries to navigate: Direct Navigation mode found no valid directories or image files to display.
+Add some valid image files to the USB drive.

 ### `USB` / `USB Power Fault`